elijah-team/elijah-notes/docs/source/2023-08-architecture.rst

 *Aug 30 14:59*

 1. Remove Pipeline(s)
-  - Process starting with conversion of alot of things to Operations
+  - Process starting with conversion of a lot of things to Operations

   - Process continuing with the introduction of CompilerDriven